Updated: Sep 15

 FERTILIZING AND/OR MULCHING

 We recommend supporting your basil with nitrogen fertilizer.
-Seedlings won’t need it, so you can actually feed your plants when they are about 3-4 weeks old using a diluted solution of an indoor houseplant food.
+Basil seedlings won’t need it, so you can actually feed your plants when they are about 3-4 weeks old using a diluted solution of an indoor houseplant food.

 When plants are mature (and have 6-8 leaves), you’ll want to fertilize them every 2-3 weeks using a diluted liquid nitrogen fertilizer.